 Wireless content sharing makes it fast, easy and efficient for students to display content.
 The most robust solutions work with any personal or school-issued device.
 ViewSonic content sharing options include the ViewSync® 3 wireless interactive presentation gateway, the ViewStick 2 wireless HDMI adapter, and myViewBoard.com collaboration software.
 ViewSonic offers robust collaboration software from partner Quizdom.

 Ximbus interactive presentation and collaboration software enables easy, real-time student-teacher collaboration.
 Features include instant polling, easy compatibility with Google apps.
 Seamlessly integrates with Google Classroom, including Google login, contacts, resources, and Google Drive.
 Oktopus interactive presentation and collaboration software offers a complete blended learning solution.
-Oktopus combines whiteboarding, collaboration, polling, and self-paced learning, all of which seamlessly integrate with ViewSonic ViewBoards and interactive projectors.
+Oktopus combines whiteboarding, collaboration, polling, and self-paced learning, all of which seamlessly integrate with ViewSonic ViewBoards and projectors.

 Huddle Spaces/Learning Labs